aimms/how-to/Articles/189/189-using-calendars-in-aimms.rst

 The calendar elements, called timeslots, are descriptions of periods of equal length.
 To describe such a calendar, the length of each timeslot, the begin, and end of the calendar need to be known.
 The length is based on the unit of measurement available in the quantity ``SI_Time_Duration``.
-Finally the presentation of timeslots to users should follow the conventions of those users.
+Finally, the presentation of timeslots to users should follow the conventions of those users.
 As a running example, let's use:

 .. code-block:: aimms